Traduire cette page:

 While La Maison de Maitre is self-catering, Juliet and Deane will provide a delicious home-cooked dinner if you give them a bit of notice.
 We did this on the last of our five nights and it was great.
 A nice change from pasta and cheese.

 We left feeling relaxed, but also a little sheepish.
 Why had we been so uptight about going away with our children?
 Our kids still bang on about crêpes and châteaux and swimming pools and Juliet and Deane, who are just lovely.
 We’ll be back.
 There will be trouble if we’re not.

 Deep in the French countryside about an hour and a half from Bordeaux and Toulouse is a gorgeous wilderness where the dramatic undulating hills blend seamlessly with lush valleys, punctuated with picturesque sleepy villages and historic hilltop bastide towns.
 The Lot & Garonne region, named after the two main rivers that meander through it, has been dubbed the French ‘Tuscany’ and is perfect for experiencing the real French way of life with it’s many weekly markets, pavement cafes and restaurants, wine tasting opportunities, antique fairs, boat trips along the rivers and ‘faux’ river beaches.
-La Maison de Maitre is also ideally located for visiting the chateaux and sites of the neighbouring regions of the Dordogne and Bordeaux.
+By choosing La Maison de Maitre for your holidays you will also be also ideally located for visiting the chateaux and sites of the neighbouring regions of the Dordogne and Bordeaux.
 The key vineyards of Duras, Buzet, Bergerac and even Saint Emillion and Bordeaux are within sniffing distance.

 La Maison de Maitre Location